 This page informs users in advance of important changes to the PayPal service, its User Agreement, or other policies.
 This page displays policy updates with future effective dates.
 Go to “Past Policy Updates” for previous policy updates.

-Amendments to the PayPal User Agreement
+Updates to the U.S. User Agreement

 We are unveiling an entirely redesigned User Agreement for our U.S. customers.
 We’ve worked to make this new User Agreement a more user friendly experience with content that makes it easier for you to understand your rights and obligations when it comes to using PayPal’s products and services.

 We’ve redesigned the User Agreement to simplify its format, with new color-coded headings so you can more easily find the information most relevant to your account.

 We’ve revised and reorganized the content of the User Agreement to be easier to follow and to include information where you’d intuitively look for it.
 We are not changing the meaning of what we say, only how we say and show it.
 Highlights of the updates found in the new User Agreement:

 - We’ve included additional detail on a number of topics including: opening and closing an account, withdrawing money, and managing money in multiple currencies.